 - this is not the best mascara for short lashes as the wand is too large to cope

 - apply in short quick wiggle motions to thoroughly coat lashes

 Straight wands for ease of use

-- perfect for those who have never worn mascara or even beginners
+- perfect for those who are new to mascara

 - very easy, no technique needed at all